UAE frees American jailed for YouTube parody video

 Last year, an Abu Dhabi court jailed a man for two years for tweeting about a political trial, highlighting the sensitivity of Gulf Arab states to political dissent, criticism of senior officials and comments which they regard as blasphemous, especially on social media.

-(Reporting by Olzhas Auyezov in Dubai, Additional reporting by David Brunnstrom in Washington and David Bailey in Minneapolis; Editing by Raissa Kasolowsky, G Crosse and Grant McCool)
+(Reporting by Olzhas Auyezov in Dubai, additional reporting by David Brunnstrom in Washington; editing by Yara Bayoumy, Raissa Kasolowsky and G Crosse)